 This post was originally published in May 2016; the photos and text were updated in April 2020 for clarity.
 No changes were made to the original recipe.

-Are you the kind of person who finds themselves starving between breakfast and lunch?
+Are you the kind of person who finds themselves starving and in need of a snack between breakfast and lunch?
 Or maybe between lunch and dinner… you know, that 3 o’clock witching hour?

-Those times when the office candy bowl (or, ahem, your entire kitchen right now during these times) is extra tempting and it’s a battle of willpower because you’ve already eaten your weight in chocolate this week?
+Those times when the office candy bowl (or, ahem, your entire kitchen right now during these times) is extra tempting and it’s a battle of willpower because you’ve already eaten five pounds of chocolate this week?